library(tensorflow)

 self$mask_zero <- mask_zero

-build = function(input_shape) {
+},build = function(input_shape) {

-self$embeddings <- self$add_weight(
+$embeddings <- self$add_weight(

-shape = shape(self$input_dim, self$output_dim),
+selfshape = shape(self$input_dim, self$output_dim),

 initializer = "random_normal",